Twins vs. Rays Player Props Betting Odds

-Player prop bet options for Byron Buxton and others are available when the Tampa Bay Rays host the Minnesota Twins at Tropicana Field on Tuesday at 6:40 PM ET.
+Player prop bet odds for Wander Franco, Carlos Correa and others are listed when the Tampa Bay Rays host the Minnesota Twins at Tropicana Field on Wednesday (first pitch at 6:40 PM ET).

 Bet on this matchup or its props with DraftKings!